remidomingues/POI-Clustering/README.md

 Dependencies
 ------------
-To setup dependencies, execute the following command from the python folder:
+To setup dependencies, execute the following command:
 `sudo pip install -r requirements.txt`

 If you get the following error: `clang: error: unknown argument: '-mno-fused-madd'`